Scene; Ilkeston in darkness.

 “thus ended another of those scenes so often enacted at Ilkeston of late in the struggle for light against darkness.
 It is to be regretted that the working men of Ilkeston, generally so quick to detect any thing oppressive or to check their bent or discomfort, should make such a determined stand against the lighting of the town, when it would be more to their comfort than to any other class, for they have to go to and from work thro’ the dark muddy streets in the cheerless winter’s night, when for about the sum of SIXPENCE each they might be greeted with the blaze of the lamps; and to their families it would also be a boon, for who loves light more than children?
 And who needs it more than women?”

-In late 1858 an agreement was reached with the Directors of the Gas Company to light the town‘s street lamps, from the beginning of December to the end of March.
-The cost was to be paid by subscriptions.
+In November 1858 an agreement was reached with the Directors of the Gas Company to light the town‘s street lamps, from the beginning of December to the end of March.
+The cost was to be paid by subscriptions, although the Gas Company did agree to light the double lamp in the Market Place for free on Saturday evenings !!

 This seems to have continued for some time, with the cost being defrayed by private subscriptions from parties who lived in the vicinity of the lamps.